 When a third party contacts us on your behalf

 - Personal data provided by a third party about you such as your name, contact details and specific circumstances.
-This can sometimes be from friends, family or government agencies.
+This can sometimes be from friends, family, charities or organisations associated with the Household or government agencies.

 When you are invited to attend a Royal event or visit a Royal site either by us or a third party